ATicklishTomato/ResearchTopicsInDataMining/README.md

                         Verbosity level for logging.
 Options are for DEBUG, INFO, WARNING, and ERROR, respectively.
 Default is INFO
   --save                Save the model and optimizer state_dicts (if applicable) after training.
 Default is False --load                Load the stored model and optimizer state_dicts (if applicable) before training and skip training.
 Default is False
-  --experiment_name EXPERIMENT_NAME
-                        Unique name of this experiment.
-  --wandb_api_key WANDB_API_KEY
+  --skip_train          Skip training and only evaluate the model.
+Default is False --skip_test           Skip testing and only train the model.
+Default is False --wandb_api_key WANDB_API_KEY
                         Your personal API key for Weights and Biases.
 Default is None.
-Alternatively, you can leave this empty and store the key in a file in the project root called "wandb.login".
-This file will be ignored
+Alternatively, you can leave this empty and store the key in a file in the project root
-                        by git.
+                        called "wandb.login".
+This file will be ignored by git.
 NOTE: Make sure to keep this key private and secure.
-Do not share it or upload it to a public repository.
+Do not share it or upload it to a public
+                        repository.
 ```

 ### SIREN